 - diploma of higher education (DipHE) or

-- certificate of higher education (CertHE)
+- certificate of higher education (CertHE).

-- Be a UK undergraduate student, normally living in England, Northern Ireland or Scotland for the three years immediately before the start of the course and, 'settled' in the UK on the first day of the course
+- Be a UK undergraduate student, normally living in England, Northern Ireland or Scotland for the three years immediately before the start of the course and, 'settled' in the UK on the first day of the course.

-- Not have tuition fees funded by the NHS
+- Not have tuition fees funded by the NHS.

-- Not be on a study-abroad or work-placement year
+- Not be on a study-abroad or work-placement year.

-- Not be studying on a degree apprenticeship programme
+- Not be studying on a degree apprenticeship programme.

 Do you need to apply?

-If you're a full time student you don't need to apply for the Leeds Bursary, we will make our decision based on the information you provide to the Student Loans Company (SLC) when you apply for a maintenance loan.
+If you're a full time student you don't need to apply for the Leeds Bursary; your eligibility will be confirmed based on the information held on your student record and the information you provide to the Student Loans Company (SLC) when you apply for a maintenance loan.

 It is possible to be means-tested by SLC even if you do not wish to take out a maintenance or tuition fees loan.
-If you do not wish to take out a loan but still wish to be considered for a Leeds Bursary award, visit the government's student finance forms page.
+If you do not wish to take out a loan but still wish to be considered for a Leeds Bursary award, visit the Government's student finance forms page.

 If you are studying part-time you will need to apply for the Leeds Bursary every year that you are studying with us.
 Find out how to apply for funding if you are studying part-time.

 The following table shows how much financial support full-time students can receive per year based on their household income.

 |Household income threshold||Award amount per year|